microsoft/language-server-protocol/extension-files.md

   /* ... all fields from the base ClientCapabilities ... */

   /**
-   * The client provides support for workspace/files.
+   * The client provides support for workspace/xfiles.
    */
-  filesProvider?: boolean;
+  xfilesProvider?: boolean;
   /**
-   * The client provides support for textDocument/content.
+   * The client provides support for textDocument/xcontent.
    */
-  contentProvider?: boolean;
+  xcontentProvider?: boolean;
 }
 ```